 Patients should be aware of the expected outcomes and the preparation required for the treatment.
 At least 24 hours prior to the treatment, they should stop using deodorant or antiperspirants and wash their armpits, or the area affected, to remove any residue.
 They should also abstain from performing any exercise or consuming hot drinks at least three minutes before undertaking the treatment.
 The dermatologist can also conduct Minor’s Iodine-Starch Test Procedure to diagnose any case of axillary hyperhidrosis.
 This test involves the application of an iodine solution onto the targeted area to seek out a deep blue-black stain of the hyperhidrotic area.

-The advantage of Botox treatment is that it is minimally invasive.
-As well, the whole procedure usually takes only 10 to 20 minutes to complete, and patients are free to return to their day-to-day routine, where they can witness the results in as early as three days after treatment.
-More significant reduction can occur between seven days to four weeks later.
-According to Botox’s claims, the effects from their product can lasts up to six months, but certain studies have reported that it may last up to 12 months.
-Repeat treatments are advisable once the effects form the initial injection begin to wane.
+The primary advantage to Botox treatment being that it is minimally invasive.
+Other than this important factor, the whole procedure is comparatively quick, taking only 10 to 20 minutes to complete.
+This enables patients to fit treatments in their schedule easily, and as an added benefit, they are free to return to their day-to-day routine, where they can witness the results for themselves in as early as three days after treatment.
+More significant, visible, filler size reduction can occur between seven days to four weeks later.
+According to Botox’s product claims, the effects from such treatment can last up to six months, though certain studies have reported that it may last longer, up to 12 months.
+Should longer benefits be the goal of the patient, repeat treatments are advised once the effects form the initial injection begin to wane.

 Side effects